How to visit the Benagil Cave This Year (Check out the new rules)

 Benagil Cave Nearby Beaches

-The Algarve region is famous for its spectacular beaches besides many other things, and you can find many spectacular white-sand bays very close to Benagil Cave where you can enjoy some relaxing time after your tour to explore the beautiful caves and rock formations.
+The Algarve region is famous for its spectacular beaches, and you can find many white-sand bays very close to Benagil Cave, where you can relax after your tour to explore the beautiful caves and rock formations.

 However, there are so many spectacular beaches in the Algarve region that we wrote a detailed post that you can use as a guide for your next trip.